markdingo/netstring/README.md

  enc.Marshal('z', out)
 ```

-and more easily decoded with Unmarshal() as this fragment shows:
+and more conveniently decoded with Unmarshal() as this fragment shows:

 ```
  dec := netstring.NewDecoder(&buf)